AI That Learns My Preferences: What Actually Adapts (And What Doesn't)

 Month 2+:

-Research on AI personalization shows 2.5 interaction cycles is typical adaptation velocity. alfred_ is designed to converge faster where feedback is dense (email triage, draft edits) and slower where feedback is sparse (rhythm learning).
+Research on AI personalization shows systems that learn from continuous feedback adapt fastest right after a change in your behavior. alfred_ is designed to converge faster where feedback is dense (email triage, draft edits) and slower where feedback is sparse (rhythm learning).

 Who This Matters For